Jyosua/jyobot/README.md

 ```

 Once that's done, you should be able to just edit the `quotes.json` file and add quotes as you desire, run the bot, and it will respond to users who type `!quote` with a random quote from the file.

+Standard commands can be set using the `commands.json`, setting the command name as the key and the desired reply as the value.

 As long as you already have .NET installed, you can run the bot from the command line with `dotnet run`.